 There are so many articles with this title written by special parents.
 And they are so many “not to say” things on the list.
-I want to name some of them and try to see from an angle of parents with special children, as well as from the angle of someone who is not dealing with special children.
+I want to name some of them and try to see from an angle of special parents and from the angle of someone who is not dealing with special children.
 I want to offer my perspective to the special parents and the ways to turn around some thoughts that made you feel bad.

-Some statements are listed as hurtful and offensive, but if you look at them from another perspective, they wouldn’t make you feel so bad.
+Some statements are listed as hurtful and offensive, but if you look at them from another perspective, they won’t make you feel so bad.

 On the other hand, I understand your right to be upset if you hear something that simply feels hurtful to you.
-In this article I will sum up the main sentences that special parents are listing as “don’t say” and I will offer you my perspective on those sentences.
-You can see my reasons on why the most of the comments don’t get to me:
+In this article, I will sum up the main sentences that special parents list as “don’t say,” and I will offer you my perspective on those sentences.
+You can see my reasons why the most of the comments don’t get to me:

 Here are some of those:

-This wouldn’t offend me either.
+2. “It’s too bad you had to put your life on hold.” – This wouldn’t offend me either.
 Why would it?
 If you are hurt by a comment like this, maybe you believe that your life is truly on hold.
-I say this with love: don’t put yourself in a position to be offended by anyone who have some opinion about you.
-What they think of you, is their business.
+I say this with love: don’t put yourself in a position to offend anyone who has some opinion about you.
+What they think of you is their business.
 What you think of yourself is important.
 If you think your life is on hold and that thought hurt you, I have a better one for you: Your life is NOT on hold.
 You are thriving.
-At one moment you were just a regular human, and at the other, you became a parent, a nurse, a therapist, a nutritionist, an expert, a specialist and all that at once.
-Every day you spend with your child, every hug and kiss you give, helps you to thrive and expand.
-It makes your personality growth.
+At one moment, you were just a regular human.
+At the other, you became a parent, a nurse, a therapist, a nutritionist, an expert, a specialist, and all that at once.
+Every day you spend with your child, every hug and kiss you give helps you thrive and expand.
+It makes your personality grow.
 It makes you so strong, organized, flexible, adaptable… so, about what kind of “life on hold” are we talking about?

-I get this sentence a lot and it makes me laugh, every time.
+5. “What do you mean she has no diagnose?
+I don’t understand.
+Have you taken her to a doctor?”.
+I get this sentence a lot, and it makes me laugh every time.
 My dear friend, are you serious?
-Have a took her to the doctor?
+Have I taken her to the doctor?
 We’ve been to the doctor more than you can count.
 Does this question offend me?
 Nope.
-Only shows me that I am dealing with person who doesn’t think much before say something.
-Others people “hurtful” statements only speak about them and their personality.
+Only shows me that I am dealing with a person who doesn’t think much before saying something.
+Other’s people “hurtful” statements only speak about them and their personalities.
 That says nothing about you.
 Laugh and have fun, don’t get offended.

+6. “Did you make all the checkups when you were pregnant?” or “Is it genetic?”.
 I found out during my research that these are the questions that hurt special parents’ feelings the most.
-I will try to explain why, to all of you who are not dealing with special children: special parents, among other negative emotions such as fear, worry, stress, despair, sadness, helplessness, are dealing with huge amount of guilt.
-What do you think, how many times a mother and a father of a special child have set down and draw family trees, discussed every little detail of what was happening during the pregnancy?
-They thought about that so much, that now they can remember if some date from 5 years ago was Sunday, not Saturday and what color was the t-shirt they were that day.
-That’s how much time they dedicate on trying to figure out what happened.
-They bear enormous guilt especially in the first years and sometimes think that their child is suffering because of them.
+I will try to explain why, to all of you who are not dealing with special children: special parents, among other negative emotions such as fear, worry, stress, despair, sadness, helplessness, are dealing with a huge amount of guilt.
+What do you think, how many times a mother and a father of a special child have set down and drawn family trees, discussed every little detail of what was happening during the pregnancy?
+They thought about that so much that now they can remember if some date from 5 years ago was Sunday, not Saturday, and what color was the t-shirt they were that day.
+That’s how much time they dedicate to trying to figure out what happened.
+They bear enormous guilt, especially in the first years, and sometimes think that their child is suffering because of them.
 That it is their fault.
-And you ask these questions is like putting sault on an open wound.
-So, special parents, to questions such “Did you made all checkups when you were pregnant?” or “Is it genetic?”, say politely “It’s none of your business”.
+And you ask these questions is like putting salt on an open wound.
+So, special parents, to questions “Did you make all checkups when you were pregnant?” or “Is it genetic?”, say politely, “It’s none of your business.”

-This last one is from mine personal experience.
-This maybe wouldn’t be so problematic statement.
-But you told me the same the last time, we saw each other, and then the time before that, and then the time before that.
-It makes me feel bad because I am almost 100 % sure that next time, you will say the same to me.
+7. “Omg, she looks so much better now; the last time I saw her, she didn’t look good.”
+This last one is from my personal experience.
+This maybe wouldn’t be such a problematic statement.
+But you told me the same the last time we saw each other, and then the time before that, and then the time before that.
+It makes me feel bad because I am almost 100 % sure that you will say the same to me next time.

-We as parents with special children create the atmosphere around us of how our environment would see us and our reality – having a child with challenges.
-We need to be clear on who we are and that the only thing that matters is spend as much as beautiful moments as possible with our children.
+As special parents, we create the atmosphere around us of how our environment would see us and our reality – having a child with challenges.
+We need to be clear on who we are and that the only thing that matters is to spend as much as beautiful moments as possible with our children.
 Caring about other people’s opinions is a waste of energy.

-Dear special parents, consider the fact that before we all got special children, we didn’t know either the perfect way to talk to someone who is dealing with disabilities.
-Maybe in the past we’ve said things that were just not appropriate.
+Dear special parents, consider that before we all got special children, we didn’t know either the perfect way to talk to someone dealing with disabilities.
+Maybe we’ve said things that were just not appropriate in the past.
 It’s doesn’t even matter so much anymore.
 For your inner peace, just start with the thought that the person in front of you has their best intentions.
-And for sure they don’t want to offend you on purples.
+And for sure, they don’t want to offend you on purples.

-Instead of asking of the other person to show bigger understanding towards you, you be the one to show bigger understanding for them.
-You can’t except to receive something you don’t give.
+Instead of asking the other person to show bigger understanding towards you, you can be the one to show bigger understanding for them.
+You can’t expect to receive something you don’t give.

-Let me know in comments if you want to add to the list.
+Let me know in the comments if you want to add to the list.